asimbera/euler-notes/problem_1/README.md

 }
 ```
 ##### Step 3:
-In an if statement check if iterator is divisable by 3 or 5 without any remainders.
+In an if statement check if iterator is divisible by 3 or 5 without any remainders.
 ```js
 if (i % 3 === 0 || i % 5 === 0) {
 }